pojokcodeid/terminal-config/win-terminal/panduan.md

+## Install Powershell dari windows terminal

-To install `PSReadLine` module in PowerShell, you can use the following command:
+## To install `PSReadLine` module in PowerShell, you can use the following command:

 ```powershell
 Install-Module -Name PSReadLine -Scope CurrentUser